-On August 20, 2020, Thomson Rogers Managing Partner Stephen D’Agostino discussed how recent Provincial changes prejudice the rights of owners of land being expropriated in a Law Times article “Highway project raises new legal issues for property owners facing expropriation.”
+Thomson Rogers managing partner Stephen D’Agostino is featured in a Law Times article by Aidan Macnab titled “Highway project raises new legal issues for property owners facing expropriation” discussing hearings of necessity.

-“…though the hearings of necessity were “never fair anyway,” they were “an important trigger in the process,” which can allow property owners to get a better price for their land.
+“D’Agostino says that, though the hearings of necessity were “never fair anyway,” they were “an important trigger in the process,” which can allow property owners to get a better price for their land.”

 “I’m not saying a government would do this.
 But what a government could then do is they could look at the real estate market and say, ‘We don’t want to buy it today, because it’s a rising market.
 But we think economic conditions are going to change in five years, let’s just sit on it wait for the price to drop – because there’s a recession expected – and let’s buy it for the lower price later on.’
 So, horribly unfair.”